thechelsuk/uk.thechels/_posts/2020-09-05-classes-in-python.md

 Square doesn't need any attributes passed in so works just fine with the defaults in its class and the parent class.

-Shape, is given 6 sides and named hexagon and an override of the default colour.
+Shape, is given 6 sides and named hexagon and has an override of the default colour.

 That is [python classes](https://github.com/MatBenfiled/demo_python).